stylify/web/content/docs/get-started/writting-first-css.md

 order: 2

 navigationTitle: "Writing first CSS"

+title: "Writting first CSS"
-title: "How to start using Stylify.
+description: "How to start using Stylify.
 First selectors and configuration."
 ---

 In all the examples bellow we are going to use the [Native Preset](/docs/stylify/native-preset).
 This preset contains a macro that allows us to write selectors in the similar syntax as CSS properties.